Understanding Hospice Care & Medicare

 How to Choose a Hospice Provider

-Questions to ask, what to look for, CMS Hospice Compare, accreditation, and red flags to avoid.
+Questions to ask, CMS Hospice Compare, accreditation, and red flags to avoid.

 Hospice Equipment: What Medicare Covers

-DME covered under hospice, who pays, how it's delivered differently from Part B, and what happens after discharge.
+DME covered under hospice, who pays, and what happens after discharge or death.

 What Is Hospice Care?